Whitesheep18/kidsndogs/reports/README.md

   env:
     GDRIVE_CREDENTIALS_DATA: ${{ secrets.GDRIVE_CREDENTIALS_DATA }}
 ```
 DVC works in conjunction with our existing Git-based workflow, ensuring that the data our tests rely on is the correct version, in sync with the code being tested.
-Moreover, we prioritize security and confidentiality, especially when handling sensitive data.
-The GDRIVE_CREDENTIALS_DATA environment variable, stored securely as a GitHub secret, allows us to securely access our data stored on Google Drive, without exposing sensitive credentials.
+Moreover, we prioritize security and confidentiality: the GDRIVE_CREDENTIALS_DATA environment variable, stored securely as a GitHub secret, allows us to securely access our data stored on Google Drive, without exposing sensitive credentials.

 ## Running code and tracking experiments